NEW LOWER PRICES - ACT FAST!

 Up-arrow (3) Pancakes (40) 40oz

 During the first trimester, there is no additional kcal intake recommended.
-The second and third trimester require 340-452 kcal/day increase in intake.
-This is not a large amount of food; typically one additional serving from the following food groups: dairy/milk, fruit, vegetable, and bread (rice, cereal, or pasta).
+The second and third trimesters require a 340-452 kcal/day increase in intake.
+This increase is not a large amount of food; it typically includes one additional serving from the following food groups: dairy/milk, fruit, vegetable, and bread (rice, cereal, or pasta).

 25 gram Protein Increase